rdagumampan/yuniql-web/content/docs/get-started-postgresql.md

 v0.00           2019-11-03T16:29:36.0130000     DESKTOP-ULR8GDO\rdagumampan
 ```

-Verify results.
-Query tables with pgAdmin or your preferred PostgreSql client
+Verify results with your preferred PostgreSql Client.
+A query with PgAdmin yields the following results.

 ![yuniql-evodb](/images/get-started-postgresql-01.png)